BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 11. Related datasets

-Related datasets can help users explore similar datasets.
+Related datasets can help users to discover and explore similar datasets.
 They can be displayed in a list or map view.

 A few possible ways to group and identify related datasets include: